 I cook the ground beef and chorizo in a skillet until the meat is cooked through, then I pour the grease off and add a can of drained RO*TEL.
 RO*TEL makes this recipe so simple because I don’t have to worry about adding a ton of other spices.
 I just cook the meat and RO*TEL mixture, adding a little salt to taste, until all the flavors have melded together.
 When the meat is ready I fill cheddar cheese taco shells with it, then top them with diced avocados, jalapeno, sour cream, and shredded lettuce.
 I give them a little squeeze of lime to brighten everything up and I’m done.
 Of course you can add anything else you like on your tacos.
 Then grab it and take a bite.
 You may never go back to regular tacos again!

-- On a baking sheet lined with parchment paper or a silicone mat place 2-3oz piles of cheese 2 inches apart.
+On a baking sheet lined with parchment paper or a silicone mat place 1/4 cup piles of cheese 2 inches apart.
 Press the cheese down lightly so it makes one layer.

-- Drain the grease from the meat and then add the can of RO*TEL and half of a packet of taco seasoning.
+Drain the grease from the meat and then add the can of RO*TEL , cumin, and chili powder.

 Simmer for 5 minutes then salt to taste.